memgraph/docs/docs/reference-guide/backup.md

 `wal` and `snapshots` folders in the **data directory**.
 Data directory stores permanent data on-disk.

-The default data directory path is `var/lib/memgraph` but the path can be changed by [modifying the `data-dir` configuration flag](/memgraph/reference-guide/configuration#other).
+The default data directory path is `var/lib/memgraph` owned by user `memgraph` but the path can be changed by [modifying the `data-dir` configuration flag](/memgraph/reference-guide/configuration#other).

 Durability files are deleted when certain events are triggered, for example,